 Similarly, a group of three muscles combine to form the hamstring: the biceps femoris, semitendinosus, and the semimembranosus.
 The glute-ham raise helps to build all three of these muscles in the back of your leg.
 Many athletes and bodybuilders tend to overwork their quads at the expense of their hamstrings.
 If this sounds like you, the glute-ham raise is the perfect exercise to build strength in your hamstrings and grow the back of your legs.

 Secondary Muscle Groups:

-Although your glutes and hamstrings are primarily targeted by the glute-ham raise, this exercise secondarily engages your lower back (spinal erectors), upper back (rhomboids) and calves (gastrocnemius and soleus).
+The glute-ham raise secondarily engages your lower back (spinal erectors), upper back (rhomboids) and calves (gastrocnemius and soleus).
 Throughout the glute-ham raise, your lower and upper back activate to stabilize your upper body.
 This exercise serves as an isometric calf workout as well.
 This means your calves contract while remaining stationary during the glute-ham raise.